waldronlab/AppStatBio/README.md

 Each day will include a hands-on lab session, that students should attempt and hand in something before the following class by committing to this Github repository.
 You are encouraged to work together on lab exercises, but should hand in your own individual work.

-### Projects

-A project will be handed out before the final class, that will involve analysing a genomics dataset.
-Each student will analyse their own dataset and prepare an individual report using R Markdown for reproducible analysis and reporting.
-Reports will be assessed for quality of analysis and clarity of presentation.

 ## Session detail by day

 All course materials will be available from https://github.com/waldronlab/AppStatBio/.